Angel (American band): History

-Singer Frank DiMino now resides in Las Vegas, Nevada and plays in classic rock tribute bands.
-Recently, he appeared on the Sin City Sinners Christmas album, singing lead vocals on the holiday classic "Winter Wonderland".
+Singer Frank DiMino now resides in Las Vegas, Nevada.
+He appeared on the Sin City Sinners Christmas album, singing lead vocals on the holiday classic "Winter Wonderland".
 In 2015 he released his solo album "Old Habits Die Hard", with Punky guesting on the song 'Never Again'.

 Punky Meadows issued his first-ever solo album in 2016, Fallen Angel.
 Felix Robinson plays bass on the album.
 The deluxe edition had two bonus songs, one of which, 'Lost and Lonely', had Frank DiMino on vocals.
 Later Angel members Danny Farrow and Charlie Calv participate on this album as well.